Belzec extermination camp: Victims

 The Holocaust train records were notoriously incomplete as revealed by postwar analysis by the Main Commission for the Investigation of German Crimes against the Polish Nation.
 The difference between the "low-end" figure and other estimates can be explained by the lack of exact and detailed sources on the deportations statistics.
 Thus, Y. Arad writes, that he had to rely, in part, on Yizkor books of Jewish ghettos, which were not guaranteed to give the exact estimates of the numbers of deportees.
 He also relied on partial German railway documentation, from which the number of trains could be gleaned.
 Some assumptions had to be made about the number of persons per each Holocaust train.
 The Deutsche Reichsbahn calculations were predetermined with the carrying capacity of each trainset set up at 50 boxcars, each loaded with 50 prisoners, which was routinely disregarded by the SS cramming trains up to 200% capacity for the same price.

 The Höfle's numbers were repeated in Korherr Report suggesting their common origin.
 Other sources, like Westermann's report, contain the exact data about the number of deported persons, but only estimates of the numbers of those who died in transit.

+The vast majority of victims were Jewish, with an unknown number of Roma, Sinti, and Soviets prisoners also murdered there.